Austin Transvaginal Mesh Implant Lawyer

 The most common complication has been the erosion of mesh through the vagina.
 Other complications include bleeding, infections, vaginal tightening, organ perforation, rejection of the mesh implant, hematomas, abscesses, pain during intercourse, and vaginal, pelvic, abdominal or leg pain.
 Common treatments for TVM complications may require revision surgery, IV therapy, and blood transfusions.
 Sadly, some severe cases are irreparable, leaving some women to face additional treatment through physical therapy or rehabilitation.
 Others may have to cope with permanent pain and/or disability.

-Austin Transvaginal Mesh Implant Litigation Attorney in Texas
+Transvaginal Mesh Implant Litigation Attorney

 As lawsuits began to flood the nation, four key manufacturers surfaced as the leading distributors of TVMs: C.R.
 Bard, Johnson & Johnson, American Medical Association, and Boston Scientific.